 Less regular income

 While there is opportunity to work full-time as a VA for just one client, most jobs we see at Tiger Virtual are on a part-time, project or temporary basis.
 This means you’re less likely to have a regular stream of income and may need to look at taking on multiple projects.
 You’ll need to rely on your time management skills to juggle different clients and their workloads, as well as consciously think about business development, ensuring that your pipeline of work is always full.
-Signing up with an agency like Tiger Virtual is just one way to do this, as it ensures you will be contacted when relevant roles come in.
+Signing up with a virtual jobs agency like Tiger Virtual is just one way to do this, as it ensures you will be contacted when relevant roles come in.

 Unlike traditional PAs who commonly have a daily 1:1 with their bosses, VAs have to work extra hard to ensure strong communication is maintained.
 With most contact taking place over virtual platforms such as email, messaging and phone, it’s essential to make sure you’re as clear as possible in all dealings.
 Consider your questions before asking them, ensuring that they are well-structured, targeted and will generate the answers you need.